 In addition, there is the risk of criminal behaviour – possession of some drugs is illegal, as is being over the limit when driving vehicles – exposing the user / drinker to possible criminal charges.

-And employers can be breaking the law if they knowingly allow drug or alcohol influenced activities in the workplace and fail to act.
+And employers could be breaking the law if they knowingly allow drug or alcohol influenced activities in the workplace and fail to act.
 (For example, under the Road Traffic Act and the Transport and Works Act, drivers of road vehicles must not be under the influence of drugs or alcohol while driving, attempting to drive or when they are in charge of a vehicle).

-Many organisations consider drug and alcohol screening to be an important part of their organisational policy, using it at new starter assessments, after an accident or incident, where there is reasonable cause to suspect an individual may be under the influence, or, in some circumstances, randomly.
+Many organisations consider drug and alcohol screening to be an important part of their organisational policy, using it at new starter assessments, after an accident or incident where there is reasonable cause to suspect an individual may be under the influence, or, in some circumstances, randomly.